 The Internal Revenue Code has several section devoted to life insurance, including section 7702.
 A section 7702 Plan is simply referring to cash value life insurance, and the many tax benefits it receives under the Code.

 Use your cash value to purchase cash flow assets, such as real estate.
-This is a great wealth building strategy using real estate, where you borrow against your policy from the insurance company’s general account for the down payment, while the remaining 75-80% of the property is financed through a mortgage loan.
+This is a great real estate wealth building strategy, where you borrow against your policy from the insurance company’s general account for the down payment, while the remaining 75-80% of the property is financed through a mortgage loan.
 By doing this you are using other people’s money, the insurance company’s and the bank’s, to fund your purchases.

 Potential arbitrage is available as you use your cash value as collateral to purchase higher income producing assets.
 You continue to earn interest and life insurance dividends in your policy, but your money is also at work in your income producing asset.